ericsonga/APCSAReview/_sources/Unit8-2DArray/topic-8-1-2D-arrays-Day2.rst

 |CodingEx| **Coding Exercise**

 Try the code below.
 Did it print what you expected?
 When you print a two dimensional array you just get the reference to the object.
 In the next lesson, we'll learn how to use nested loops to print out the whole 2D Array.
-Right now, use the |Java visualizer| with the Code Lens button to see what the values are after this code runs.
+Right now, use the |Java visualizer| to see what the values are after this code runs.
 Edit the code to add in an extra row to the seatingChart and add your name and a friend's name in the columns of this extra row using assignment statements.

 .. activecode:: 2DArraySet
   :language: java
   :autograde: unittest

   Add another row of data to the arrays by changing the size of the arrays and adding in the assignment statements for the cells in those rows.
-Use the CodeLens button to see the contents of the array.
   ~~~~
   public class TwoDArraySet
   {